 All set?
 Let’s go through each symmetry setting to see how they function.

-How to Use the 4 Symmetry Tools in Procreate
+How to Use The 4 Symmetry Tools in Procreate

-How to use the Vertical Symmetry Tool
+How to use the Vertical Symmetry Tool in Procreate

 Draw a simple shape and it will automatically mirror itself.
 Hold your finger down on the line and it will smooth your line perfectly.
 This is the Quickshape tool at work.

-How to use the Horizontal Tool
+How to use the Horizontal Tool in Procreate

 You can use the blue and green cursors in the same way, except this time, when you reset the symmetry line cursors they will default to the horizontal position.
 Simple.

-How to use the Quadrant Tool
+How to use the Quadrant Symmetry Tool in Procreate

 The Quadrant tool divides your canvas into four quarters.
 Draw anything in one quadrant and the line, or shape, mirrors in the other three